|

 Unlike

-many big adventures the day-trip out to White Island in New Zealand's
+many big adventures the day-trip out to White Island in New Zealand's Bay of Plenty began in a relaxed

 and leisurely way.